-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information has not been subjected to the auditing procedures applied by us and the other auditors in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.